Dynatrace/OneAgent-SDK-for-Java/README.md

 	  <scope>compile</scope>
 	</dependency>

+FIXME: provide gradle / ivy / SBT links

 If you prefer to integrate the SDK using plain jar file, just download them from mavenCentral: FIXME: add link to mavenCentral

+The Dynatrace OneAgent SDK for Java has no further dependencies.

-## Troubleshooting
+### Troubleshooting
-As long as the SDK can't connect to agent (see output of sample), you might set the following system property to print debug information to standard out:
+As long as the SDK can't connect to agent (see usage of SDKState in samples), you might set the following system property to print debug information to standard out:

 	-Dcom.dynatrace.oneagent.sdk.debug=true